25 Cheap, DIY Laundry Room Ideas

 DIY Washboard Memo Station and Cupboard

-Use this DIY vintage washboard memo station project as your one stop shop before you leave the house and customize it to fit your specific needs.
-This project would also look great in a laundry room as a clever storage solution.
+Use this DIY vintage washboard memo station project in your laundry room as your one stop shop before you leave the house and customize it to fit your specific needs.
+This project would also look great as a clever storage solution.
 Get the step-by-step project directions for this project here.

 Create an Ironing Center